israel-deviants/hub-isra-frontend/README.md

 Build the backend
 - OK.
 Generate a JWT from the signature in the frontend
-- Create the basic memory-stored service for: Login, Favorite projects CRUD
+- OK.
+Create the basic memory-stored service for: Login, Favorite projects CRUD
-- Implement the connection to the frontend
+- OK.
+Implement the connection to the frontend
 - Change to database
 - Validate access token in other pages